Martina Franko

-Martina Marie Franko (née Holan; born January 13, 1976) is a Canadian soccer defender who played for Vancouver Whitecaps.
+Martina Marie Franko (née Holan; born January 13, 1976) is a Canadian former soccer player who played defender.

-Career
+Club career

 Franko performs a versatile role, and can play as either a midfielder or forward.
 She has been a regular on Surrey United women's premier division team playing in the British Columbia-based Metro Women's Soccer League for the past two years.
 The MWSL plays in the winter so no major conflict with summer leagues such as W-League.

 In her club career, Franko has won two W-League titles with the Vancouver Whitecaps, in 2004 and 2006.
 After one year for Los Angeles Sol in the Women's Professional Soccer League turned on April 1, 2010 back to her former club Vancouver Whitecaps.

 International career

 Franko won her first cap for Canada in 2005, aged 29.
 She scored her first goal on her second cap, against Germany, in a 4–3 loss.
 At the 2007 Pan American Games, she helped the team achieve a bronze medal in the soccer competition; later that year, she played in her first major, FIFA affiliated tournament with the Canada team, the 2007 World Cup, where she played all three group stage matches, scoring one goal, before the team was knocked out.
 She also competed for the team at the 2008 Summer Olympics.